Is it too late now to say sorry?

 That's the question one maligned Phillies fan has to ask.

-By now, most of the world has seen the video from Friday night's Phillies-Marlins game in which Philadelphia outfielder Harrison Bader hit a home run and a woman screamed at a young boy and his father until they gave her the baseball.
+By now, most of the world has seen the video from the Phillies-Marlins game Sept.
+5 in which Philadelphia outfielder Harrison Bader hit a home run and a woman screamed at a young boy and his father until they gave her the baseball.

 “That was mine.
 You took it from me," the woman could be heard yelling.

-Blowout Cards, a major trading card retailer, has offered the woman $5,000 in exchange for the baseball with a catch: She must sign it and inscribe, "I'm sorry."
+Blowout Cards, a major trading card retailer, originally offered the woman $5,000 in exchange for the baseball with a catch: She must sign it and inscribe, "I'm sorry."

-If the offer is accepted, Blowout Cards will give the ball back to the boy, who has been identified as 10-year-old Lincoln Feltwell, along with his father, Andrew.
+If the offer is eventually met, Blowout Cards said it will give the ball back to the boy, who has been identified as 10-year-old Lincoln Feltwell, along with his father, Andrew.

-The pair appeared on "Good Morning America" on Monday morning, where they addressed the viral incident.
+The pair appeared on "Good Morning America" days after the incident, where they addressed the viral incident.
 Andrew claimed the woman yelled things at them that should not be repeated around children, before he finally gave the ball to her to get her to leave them alone.

 "All I could think was, 'Make her go away,'" Andrew told GMA.